on food sponge

 |Maximum size: 57 mm.

-this species is translucent tan with many
+this species is translucent tan to light orange with many

 tiny, slightly raised white flecks on the notum.
 Small